 Litigation against superbug-spreading Olympus scopes is still in its infancy.
 New Olympus scope lawsuits are being filed every month but none have yet to be settled or decided.
 Government and medical officials continue to investigate and collect information.

 The lawsuits involve hospital patients who sustained serious and permanent injuries and who died from superbug infections.
 All of the lawsuits share a similar set of allegations, including:

 Survivors of superbug infections can face ongoing health issues, resulting in recurring medical costs and loss of work.
 The families of patients who died from these duodenoscope infections also endure intense financial and emotional hardship from their loss.

 If you were affected by the superbug outbreaks, contact an attorney experienced in medical malpractice and product liability.
 Having a qualified attorney on your side can open opportunities for financial compensation and peace of mind.

-For assistance with your Olympus Scopes case, click here to find Olympus Scopes attorneys near you or find attorneys in a different state.
+For assistance with your Olympus Scopes case, click here to find Olympus Scopes lawyers near you or find lawyers in a different state.